-Thank you to Sam Mosey, Rock Creek Ranch caretaker, for hosting us at Rock Creek Ranch, home of Smith River Alliance.
-We express our gratitude to all who participated in the fish count, ran shuttles, and helped in the kitchen; this event would not be possible without you!
+Thank you to Sam Mosey, Rock Creek Ranch caretaker, for hosting us at Rock Creek Ranch, home of Smith River Alliance, and maintaining a safe and sanitized environment.
+We thank Patty McCleary who continually reviewed COVID safety procedures and provided guidance to ensure this event could be safely conducted, this event would not be possible without you!